rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 	// Note: It's important that we return this node's current term so that the requester can check if it is
 	// out of date and if so, do the same (revert to follower and reset its election timeout) if in.Term > s.currentTerm {
-		fmt.Printf("RequestVote: in.Term > s.currentTerm, reverting to follower\n")
+		// Note: When implementing Raft logging is extremely helpful fmt.Printf("RequestVote: in.Term > s.currentTerm, reverting to follower\n")
 		s.becomeFollower(in.Term)
 	}